Adam McKay: Funny or Die

 In 2007, McKay and Ferrell launched the user-submitted comedy video site Funny or Die.
 A video on the site, titled The Landlord, features both him and his young daughter, Pearl, whom Ferrell and his wife bait to say curse words.
 Pearl also starred in a second video titled Good Cop, Baby Cop.

 Podcasting

 From November 2015 until October 2016, McKay hosted the science/comedy podcast Surprisingly Awesome with Adam Davidson, produced by Gimlet Media.
-McKay additionally produced "Broken: Jeffrey Epstein" and "Broken: Seeking Justice," a podcast series that explored the Jeffrey Epstein case.
+McKay additionally produced Broken: Jeffrey Epstein and Broken: Seeking Justice, a podcast series that explored the Jeffrey Epstein case.
 His next podcast project, Death at the Wing, investigated a series of deaths among high-profile young basketball players in the 1980s and 1990s.
 In February 2022, he appeared as a guest on Smartless, a comedic podcast hosted by Jason Bateman, Will Arnett and Sean Hayes.
+In 2023, he hosted Death on the Lot about celebrity deaths in Hollywood in the 1950s.

+Political views

+McKay supports gun control and abortion rights.

+He has been critical of former President Bill Clinton.
+"I legitimately think Bill Clinton is one of the worst presidents in the modern age".
+McKay criticized Clinton for deregulating banks and for his personal life in light of the MeToo movement.